JHU-COVID-QA/scraping-qas/src/scraping/README.md

 Run `python deepsetAI_scraper.py`

 ### 4. Push the new data (JSONL)
-At this step, you can push the updated JSONL files to master.
-Example commit message: Uploaded updated data.
-Then, go the commit you just made on GitHub and tag Tongfei, Eddie, Evans in the commit conversation and tell them that you pushed the updated data.
+At this step, you can push the updated JSONL files to the new branch and push the new branch to the remote server.
+Next, ping @cash who will deploy from that branch to the dev server and post back to the PR to confirm it works and the new data can then be merged into master.

 ### Making the data public.
 From `scrapers/`, run `python make_public.py --path ../../../data/scraping/schema_v0.2/`.